How to Prepare for the Interview

 Notice particularly how you make conversations comfortable for yourself and others; particularly where there is disagreement, determine how you and others can polarize or reach agreement.

 Make an appointment with the Career Services Office for interview training and practice.
 Participate in practice interviews and workshops that are offered by departments.
-The Honors program will offer occasional workshops and practice interviews.
+The Honors College will offer occasional workshops and practice interviews.